 In Section 1 we give a brief account of the relevant macroeconomic trends of the 1990s.
-That is followed by a short introduction to the database.
+That is followed by a short introduction to the database in Section 2.
+A more detailed description of data generation methods and major characteristics is included in the Appendix.

 In Section 3, we have examined the tendencies of income and expenditure inequalities in the light of different inequality measures.
 We also present the decomposition of the expenditure inequalities by major expenditure groups.
 Section 4 discusses the changes in time of the mobility/immobility as well as the relationship between inequalities and mobility.
 The last section gives an analysis of the inequalities and mobility of the household durables using the scoring system that we have developed.
-The article closes with the summary of our major conclusions.
+The study closes with the summary of our major conclusions.